YNAB tree logoAustralian flag

 If you have a question that wasn’t covered in this blog post, check out the helpful credit card section of our support documentation.

-And, if you’d like a deeper dive into managing your credit card debt, drop into one of our free workshops to get personalized support from a YNAB teacher on handling credit cards.
+And, if you’d like a deeper dive into managing your credit card debt, drop into one of our free workshops to get personalized support from an expert YNAB teacher on handling credit cards.

 Related Articles